CalvinJXie/paradigms_proj/devlog.md

 I will start to implment this soon.

 03/10/2025 8:24 PM: The implementation still requires whitespace, but it seems like everything else is in place.
 All I need to do is fix this tokenize function to skip whitespace and do the necessary stuff.

+03/10/2025 8:34 PM: Ok, it seems like the description and examples are extremely convoluted...
+Are the inputs whitespaces? the example doesn't have it, but says it can.
+IDK anymore.
+There is also an example with backslashes???
+This is not making any sense the more I read it.
+I will have to email professor about this.
+Also apprently this is in Haskell???
+So much confusion.

+03/10/2025 9:52 PM: I debugged.
+Decided that this will be the final iteration.
+The inputs are a bit convoluted but assuming the \$1 \$2 stuff is irrelevant, every case seems to work.
+I also decided to not email the prof and just go with what it is.
+Tested test cases:
+> -3 10
+1: -7.0
+History: (-7)

+> +$0 2
+2: -5.0
+History: (-7 -5)

+> +$0$1
+3: -12.0
+History: (-7 -5 -12)

+> + -3 10
+4: 7.0
+History: (-7 -5 -12 7)

+These are the test cases that seem to be correct.
+Some test cases that I am not too sure about, +12 => returns not enough operands, which makes sense since +12 is missing another number.
+I was not sure if this should have been evaluated as 1 + 2 based on the description in the proj. +$12 also returns not enough operands, which makes sense as 12 is not an available index.